 Seven others will be, and if there’s a concern there it’s the usual complaint: Keeping speakers at the 15-minute maximum for acceptance speeches.
-A year ago, Kurt Warner exceeded it, breaking 3o minutes.
+A year ago, three inductees more than doubled that, each exceeding 3o minutes.
 In 2016, Brett Favre went 36:17, while the year before Jerome Bettis and Tim Brown each exceeded 30 minutes.

 Of course, some of those speeches were the most memorable, too.

 The Hall has tried a number of ideas to deter speakers from filibustering, including flashing lights.
 But that lasted only as long as it took 1996 inductee Dan Deirdorf to unscrew the light bulb and continue talking.

 “We’re at the mercy of self-control,” said Horrigan.

 Nevertheless, the Hall will make another attempt to curtail run-on speeches by re-emphasizing the 15-minute limit when it holds a conference call with its inductees next week.
 And while that guarantees nothing, there is reason to believe the night could be shorter.

 First of all, there won’t be eight speakers, there will be seven, with Owens absent.
 Second, former GM Bobby Beathard, the contributor inductee, is expected to make his acceptance speech by video, even though he’ll be in attendance.

 Beathard is experiencing the early stages of dementia.

 So that leaves six speakers, including former Ravens’ star Ray Lewis, and with one hour already devoted to TV commercials and videos, the event (which begins at 7 p.m.
 Eastern) could run deep into the night.
 But that may not be all that bad, according to Horrigan.